 A business license is required when operating any business in the City, whether for profit or not.

-Business license are issued by the Finance Department and run on the calendar year (Jan - Dec).
+Business license are issued by the City's contractor, HdL Software LLC,and run on the calendar year (Jan - Dec).

 See the license fee schedule for the amount due, some categories may be prorated and a gross